leto/ramit-briefcase/outline.md

 Over ten years of history across two version control systems was converted, and large parts of the configure subsystem and test suite had to be refactored to use Git instead of Subversion.
-This also involved writing developer documentation on the new Git workflow, as well as a document describing Git terminology.
+This also involved writing developer documentation on the new [Git workflow](https://github.com/parrot/parrot/blob/master/docs/project/git_workflow.pod) for Parrot Developers
+, as well as a document describing [Git terminology](https://github.com/parrot/parrot/blob/master/docs/project/git_terminology.pod).

 ### [Mimosa](http://gmod.github.com/mimosa): Miniature Model Organism Sequence Aligner

 One of my current projects is writing an extremely well-tested web application for bioinformatics researchers to align sequence data from the comfort of their web browser.

+### Fixed an obscure bug in the Perl 5 debugger

+This involved reading and understanding the entire source code of the Perl 5 debugger.
+I can't say that I have ever been the same since.
+This bug would cause any failing test to pass, under certain versions of the Perl debugger, at my previous job.
+Fixing the bug involved fixing a bug where undefined symbols were being created and writing tests for the Perl 5 debugger to make sure this kind of thing doesn't happen again.

 ### Helped add and test IPv6 support to Parrot